fallwink/LZU-Auto-COVID/README.md

 6. **NEW**: Add the optional option to restart the workflow automatically in case of Auto Report in failure, and wait for a period of time to re-run workflow again automatically.
 If you need this, please create a Personal Access Token, [Here's Guides to create](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token#creating-a-token)(In step 7 scopes or permissions, you only need to select the `workflow` row).
 Then create an Actions Secret with the name of `GPATOKEN` and the value with your token.

 The default waiting time is 30 minutes.
-You can replace `30m` [here]( https://github.com/HollowMan6/LZU-Auto-COVID-Health-Report/blob/main/.github/workflows/autoreport.yml#L71) with the time you want.
+You can replace `30m` [here]( https://github.com/HollowMan6/LZU-Auto-COVID-Health-Report/blob/main/.github/workflows/autoreport.yml#L71) in your corresponding repository with the time you want.
 The time here  follows the Linux sleep syntax for time units: a number followed by `s` for seconds, `m` for minutes, etc.

 If the error is caused by the repository program itself, you can cancel the running workflow to terminate the loop.